Manojkl/Cost_To_Consumers-CTC/AGI/PolicyAgent/Readme.md

 # PolicyAgent

-Track all the policies created.
+Track all the government policies created.
 How effective these policies are implemented.
 Track all the implementation of policies at the ground level.
+Responsible person for policy implementation and policy creation.